HITS-AIN/AINJuliaRegistry/README.md

 Switch into "package mode" with ```]``` and add type ```registry update AINJuliaRegistry```.

-(@HITS-AIN users: You may prompted for your github credentials)

 This will make Julia update all packages associated with AINJuliaRegistry registry.

 Alternatively, enter package mode and type ```up```.
 This will update all installed Julia packages, including the ones of this registry.